For most Magic software, including Magic Workstation and Cockatrice:

 Please note: This is not an official DCI service.
 So please always make extra sure that the sheet contains all the cards in your deck and fulfils all DCI requirements.
 If you notice anything wrong, please let us know.
 DCI is a trademark of of Wizards of the Coast LLC.

 This was originally a Gisa and Geralf zombie tribal deck.
-It also wasn’t even my deck to begin with; it belonged to the person I was dating at the time.
-They left me.
-The deck did not.
 The deck has evolved away from the tribal zombie aspect to some degree, and now focuses instead on The Scarab God’s activated ability.
 You will enjoy this deck if:

 There are three main ways that people play The Scarab God.